Only five ingredients in these super simple Fiesta Fudge Cookies topped with Hershey’s Hugs. Perfect for a Christmas cookie swap!

 - Stir in cookie mix and cinnamon until well blended.

-- Place 2 inches apart on ungreased cookie sheets (I used my Silpats).
+- Place 2 inches apart on cookie sheets lined with parchment paper or silicone mats.

 - Bake 6 to 7 minutes or until edges lose their shiny look (do not overbake).
 Immediately press 1 candy into center of each cookie.